EpicProGit/utd-notebook/README.md

 ## Contributing

 We are always open to contributions to the project.
-If you would like to contribute and want some guidance on where to start, please join our [Discord](http://discord.utdnebula.com/) and ask for drop a message in the `#jupiter-chat` channel or DM Ruben for more details.
+If you would like to contribute and want some guidance on where to start, please join our [Discord](http://discord.utdnebula.com/) and ask for drop a message in the `#jupiter-general` channel or DM Braedon for more details.

 Currently, we're tracking all issues via GitHub Issues.
 If you would like to work on an issue, please comment on the issue and we will assign it to you.
 If you see anything that you think could be improved, please create an issue and we will look into it.

 ### Getting Started

-Please make sure you have at least [NodeJS v18.0.0](https://nodejs.org/en) or greater installed before continuing.
+Please make sure you have at least [NodeJS v21.1.0](https://nodejs.org/en) or greater installed before continuing.

 Start by cloning the repository to your local machine.